nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ecrs/EMERGENCY_CONTACT_RELATIONSHIP dname/DOCTOR_NAME dphone/DOCTOR_PHONE demail/DOCTOR_EMAIL [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A patient can have any number of tags (including 0)
+A patient can have any number of tags (including 0).
+Tags can be used to add short descriptions or categories to patients.
 </div>

 * You need not enter the prefix 'Dr' when typing `DOCTOR_NAME`.
 The app automatically adds the prefix `Dr` in front of the `DOCTOR_NAME` entered.